DaveParillo/cisc192-reader/src/chapter4/review-2.rst

          :no-indent:

          Most assignments and tests are graded as a percentage, but final grades are letters.
-Let's write the code for the percentToLetter function. percentToLetter takes a percentage and returns the corresponding letter grade.
+Let's write the code for the percent_to_letter function. percent_to_letter takes a percentage and returns the corresponding letter grade.
 A 90 and above is an 'A', an 80 and above is a 'B', a 70 and above is a 'C', and anything under a 70 is an 'F'.
          Put the necessary blocks of code in the correct order.